-Many of you have written to me expressing your worries about poor scores in some AIRCATs/mock CATs.
+Many of you have written to me expressing your worries about poor scores in some AIRCATs/mock CATs and how it is affecting your CAT preparation.

 Many others among you would have faced a similar challenge in any new field you adopted anytime in your life – for example, you just started learning how to play TT and a friend who was better than you kept thrashing you day in and day out.
 Till one day, when he didn’t/couldn’t.